YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 In the event that the :code:`elemsUsed` exceeds :code:`C.YDB_MAX_NAMES`, the error return is ERRNAMECOUNT2HI.

-As M and Go application code cannot be mixed in the same process, the warning in `ydb_delete_excl_s()`_ does not apply.
+As mixing M and Go application code in the same process is not supported, the warning in `ydb_delete_excl_s()`_ does not apply.

-TpST()
+Go TpST()
 ---------

 .. code-block:: go

 	func (buftary *BufferTArray) TpST(tptoken uint64,
-		errstr *BufferT, tpfn unsafe.Pointer,
+		errstr *BufferT, tpfn func(uint64, *BufferT) int,
-		tpfnparm unsafe.Pointer, transid *string) error
+		transid string) error

 :code:`TpST()` wraps `ydb_tp_st()`_ to implement `Transaction
-Processing`_. :code:`tpfn` is a pointer to a C function with three parameters, the first of which is a :code:`tptoken`, second is a :code:`errstr`, and the third of which is :code:`tpfnparm`, a pointer to an arbitrary data structure in YottaDB heap space.
-Please see both the description of `ydb_tp_st()`_ and the sections on `Transaction Processing`_ and `Threads and Transaction Processing`_ for details.
+Processing`_. :code:`tpfn` is a  function with two parameters, the first of which is a :code:`tptoken` and the second is an :code:`errstr`.

-The second parameter, :code:`errstr`, is passed in as an :code:`unsafe.Pointer`; this should be immediately passed to BufferT.BufferTFromPtr, and the BufferT object used here passed to all YottaDB wrapper calls as :code:`errstr`.
-The raw :code:`unsafe.Pointer` should not be used or modified.

-Since Go does not permit a pointer to a Go function to be passed as a parameter to a C function, :code:`tpfn` is required to be a pointer to a C function.
-For a pure Go application, the C function is a glue routine that in turn calls the Go function.
-The Go utility `ydb-dev-tools generate`_ generates glue routine functions.
+As an alternative to parameters for :code:`tpfn`, create closures.

-Any function implementing logic for a transaction should return :code:`int` with one of the following:
+A function implementing logic for a transaction should return :code:`int` with one of the following:

-- A normal return (:code:`yottadb.YDB_OK`) to indicate that per application logic, the transaction can be committed.
+- A normal return (:code:`YDB_OK`) to indicate that per application logic, the transaction can be committed.
 The YottaDB database engine will commit the transaction if it is able to, as discussed in `Transaction Processing`_, and if not, will call the function again.
-- :code:`yottadb.YDB_TP_RESTART` to indicate that the transaction should restart, either because application logic has so determined or because a YottaDB function called by the function has returned TPRESTART.
+- :code:`YDB_TP_RESTART` to indicate that the transaction should restart, either because application logic has so determined or because a YottaDB function called by the function has returned TPRESTART.
-- :code:`yottadb.YDB_TP_ROLLBACK` to indicate that :code:`TpST()` should not commit the transaction, and should return ROLLBACK to the caller.
+- :code:`YDB_TP_ROLLBACK` to indicate that :code:`TpST()` should not commit the transaction, and should return ROLLBACK to the caller.

-In order to provide the function implementing the transaction logic with a parameter or parameters, :code:`tpfnparm` is passed to the glue routine, in turn be passed to the Go function called by the glue routine.
-As :code:`tpfnparm` is passed from Go to YottaDB and back to Go, the memory it references should be allocated to protect it from the Go garbage collector.

 The :code:`BufferTArray` receiving the :code:`TpST()` method is a list of local variables whose values should be saved, and restored to their